entando/entando-docs/vuepress/docs/next/tutorials/consume/high-avail-tutorial.md

 kubectl scale deployment quickstart-deployment -n entando --replicas=2
 ```

-3. Run  to view the pods in your deployment.
+3. To view the pods in your deployment:
 ```
 `kubectl get pods -n YOUR-NAMESPACE`
 ```